-Continuing educational program in reactor physics and technology is a four semester program offered to professionals working in the nuclear industry.
-The subjects include reactor physics, thermohydraulics, radiation protection, radiochemistry, reactor technology, nuclear safety and laboratory experiments.
+The Institute of Nuclear Techniques organises several postgraduate degree programs.
+The two-semester Nuclear Power Plant Operation program and the four-semester Reactor Technology and the Nuclear Technology Management programs are offered to professionals working in the nuclear industry.
+The professional subjects include e.g. reactor physics, thermohydraulics, radiation protection, radiochemistry, reactor technology, nuclear safety and laboratory experiments.

-The Institute of Nuclear Techniques organises - or participates actively in the organisation of - several international courses as well.
-Worth mentioning are the HUVINETT (Hungarian Vietnamese Nuclear Engineering Train the Trainers) courses, where more than 150 Vietnamese educational professionals attended in 2013 and 2014.
-Also the participants of the training courses offered by the international EERRI consortium (Eastern European Research Reactor Initiative) perform experiments in the Training Reactor of the BME INT.
+The Institute of Nuclear Techniques also organises - or participates actively in the organisation of - several international courses as well.
+Worth mentioning are the HUVINETT (Hungarian Vietnamese Nuclear Engineering Train the Trainers) courses, where more than 150 Vietnamese educational professionals attended in the previous years.
+In addition, the participants of the training courses offered by the international EERRI consortium (Eastern European Research Reactor Initiative) perform experiments in the Training Reactor of BME INT.
 In this consortium institutes of 5 Eastern European countries cooperate, with the organisatory and financial aid of the International Atomic Energy Agency (IAEA).